openmrs/openmrs-react-components/README.md

 });
 ```

-To localize a component wrap it with the localisation HOC
+To localize a component wrap it with the localization HOC
 import myComponent from 'pathToYourComponent/myComponent';
 ```
-const LocalizedBreadCrumb = withLocalisation(myComponent);
+const LocalizedBreadCrumb = withLocalization(myComponent);
 ```

 # Publishing a new version